 Alternate Your Actives

 Be careful not to overwhelm your skin with stronger, active ingredients.
-“It is important to start with one treatment at a time,” explains New York City-based dermatologist Charlotte Birnbaum, MD.
+“It is important to start with one treatment at a time,” explains board-certified dermatologist Charlotte Birnbaum, MD.
 “Hold off on using products with alpha-hydroxy acids (like glycolic or lactic acid) or beta-hydroxy acids (salicylic acid) while starting retinoids, and add them in once a week only when your skin is already tolerating retinoids,” she suggests.

 Moisturize (and Don't Be Afraid of Oils)